wesdoyle/nginx-security-demo/README.md

 However, the API currently exposes a SQL injection vulnerability.

 A malicious actor can exploit the injection vulnerabilty.
-They might begin by constructing a query to return metadata about the database, after exploring the output of the API and discovering that it is very poorly designed.
+The attacker might begin by constructing a query to return metadata about the database, after exploring the output of the API and discovering that it is very poorly designed.
 After some exploration, they graft a PostgreSQL `VERSION()` call using a union in order to conform to the inferred shape of the table the application is querying:
 (`http://localhost/search?prefix=Intro' UNION SELECT 1, VERSION(), NULL, NULL--`):

 ```sh